 Our home for this week was the wonderful, family-run Aditya Homestay, where we were warmly welcomed by the staff.
 They went out of their way to make sure we were comfortable and happy during our stay, which we kept extending.
 Two of the walls in our room were floor to ceiling windows overlooking the valleys and vibrant sunsets every night.
 Every day, we would sit on our terrace, enjoying the delicious breakfast and simply taking it all in.

-But we didn’t just want to sit around – we were keen on a Bali adventure, to get stuck in and explore this gorgeous green landscape.
+But we didn’t just want to sit around – we were keen to get stuck in and explore this gorgeous green landscape.
 We’d been told about two waterfalls in the area, so we grabbed some makeshift bamboo walking sticks from the forest floor and made our way through the trees, along narrow muddy paths, without any signs to point the way, only our very basic map.
 At times we weren’t even sure we were on the right path.
 At other times, we purposely chose a path because it trailed off in an interesting looking direction.
 Heading off the beaten track and getting a bit lost in the deep wilderness can be part of the fun; then there’s the satisfaction of navigating your way back to familiar territory.

 We spent three glorious days searching out these waterfalls and exploring the rice fields that we could see from our hotel terrace.
 The weather was warm and sunny, but at one point we got stuck in a downpour of rain.
 Truly, I have never seen such a heavy storm: the sky a gunmetal grey and the raindrops pounding the ground like an attack.
 Fortunately we were able to dive for cover in a bamboo hut in the grounds of a nearby house and enjoy the rest as we waited for it to relent.

 Our final day in Munduk was a real treat.
-We’d read great reviews about a unique Bali adventure company called Munduk Wilderness.
+We’d read great reviews about a unique Bali buggy adventure company called Munduk Wilderness.
 Set up last year by a local entrepreneur, they invite guests to explore deep within the area’s otherwise inaccessible rough terrain by mountain bike and an unusual Indonesian-built off-road vehicle called a Fin Komodo.
 We were up for the challenge!

 Munduk Wilderness’s base camp is a contemporary, stylish bar and restaurant set high in the hills.
 Below us, staff were working to maintain the Fin Komodo vehicles, while we admired the view, tasted some refreshing lemongrass tea and were given a briefing by our fantastic guide Komang.